On lattice illumination of smooth convex bodies: Introduction and statement of results

 \end{cor}

-Finally, if a lattice contains a finite-index orthogonal sublattice, we can obtain a bound with a smaller dimensional constant at the expense of a higher power on the determinant of this lattice.
+Finally, if a lattice is virtually rectangular, i.e., contains a finite-index sublattice with an orthogonal basis, we can obtain a bound with a smaller dimensional constant at the expense of a higher power on the determinant of this lattice.

 \begin{cor} With notation of Theorem~\ref{main}, assume that the lattice $L$ is virtually rectangular.
 Then it is isometric to a lattice of the form $CB\zed^n$, where $C$ is a nonsingular diagonal matrix and $B$ is a nonsingular integer matrix with relatively prime entries in each row.
 In this case,